John M. Nielson

-John M. Nielson (born June 30, 1943, in Waterville, Vermont) was a retired American ordained minister in the Church of the Nazarene, who served as the third president of Asia-Pacific Nazarene Theological Seminary in Manila, the Philippines from 1989 until 2001, as well as 15 years in pastoral ministry in the USA, Germany, and Denmark.
-As an educator, Nielson has taught in Nazarene universities, colleges and seminaries in the USA, the Philippines, Australia, and Samoa, including serving as Associate Professor of Religion at Mount Vernon Nazarene University for 11 years.
+John M. Nielson (born June 30, 1943, in Waterville, Vermont) was a retired American ordained minister in the Church of the Nazarene, who served as the third president of Asia-Pacific Nazarene Theological Seminary in Manila, the Philippines from 1989 until 2001, as well as 15 years in pastoral ministry in the US, Germany, and Denmark.
+As an educator, Nielson has taught in Nazarene universities, colleges and seminaries in the US, the Philippines, Australia, and Samoa, including serving as associate professor of religion at Mount Vernon Nazarene University for 11 years.
 Previously, Nielson served as a global missionary for the Church of the Nazarene for 17 years.
 Nielson has written 3 books, a children's musical, and a had several poems and songs published.

 Early life and education

 John Mann Nielson (born June 30, 1943, in Waterville, Vermont) was the oldest of the four children of Rev. John Bechtold Nielson (born February 26, 1918, in Darby, Pennsylvania; died June 29, 1997, in Waterville, Vermont), an ordained minister in the Church of the Nazarene, and his wife Marguerite Helene Mann Nielson (born May 11, 1916, in Waterville, Vermont; died February 16, 2009, in Salisbury, Maryland), later an elementary school teacher, who were married on June 25, 1942.
 Their other children are Rev. Dr. Merritt Joseph Nielson (born June 25, 1945, in Cambridge, Vermont), an ordained minister in the Church of the Nazarene, and former pastor and missionary, who has been Director of Curriculum at Nazarene Publishing House since February 2003; Mrs. Patricia Lynn Nielson "Patty" Parker (born July 23, 1948), wife of Rev. Ronald G. Parker, Lead Pastor of the Cross Pointe Church of the Nazarene in Salisbury, Maryland, since November 1991; and Rev. Dr. William "Bill" Brooks Nielson (born November 26, 1949, in the Roger W. Mann Hospital, Jeffersonville, Cambridge, Vermont), an ordained minister in the Church of the Nazarene, and Lead Pastor of the Heights First Church of the Nazarene in Albuquerque, New Mexico, since 1997.

 Soon after the first anniversary of their wedding and the birth of their oldest child, John M. Nielson, in June 1943 John B. Nielson resigned the pastorate of the Church of the Nazarene in Johnson, Vermont, to become pastor of the Church of the Nazarene in Yarmouth, Maine.
-Subsequently the Nielson family lived in Ottawa, Kansas; West Somerville, Massachusetts; and Pawtucket, Rhode Island, where John B. Nielson was the pastor of the local Church of the Nazarene.
+Subsequently, the Nielson family lived in Ottawa, Kansas; West Somerville, Massachusetts; and Pawtucket, Rhode Island, where John B. Nielson was the pastor of the local Church of the Nazarene.

-After graduation from Shea High School in Pawtucket, Rhode Island, in May 1961, Nielson enrolled later that year in a Bachelor of Arts program at Eastern Nazarene College in Quincy, Massachusetts, choosing to major in Religion.
+After graduation from Shea High School in Pawtucket, Rhode Island, in May 1961, Nielson enrolled later that year in a Bachelor of Arts program at Eastern Nazarene College in Quincy, Massachusetts, choosing to major in religion.